-Wait times have increased ever so slightly since July 11, but we expect them to lower again as the Fall continues on and until we get to the holiday season.
+Wait times have increased ever so slightly since July 11, but we expect them to lower again as the Winter continues on and until we get to the Spring.
 Here is some more detailed info about a few of the Magic Kingdom attractions and how they are operating right now:

 Seven Dwarfs Mine Train

 Ever since opening in 2014, the Seven Dwarfs Mine Train has been the most popular ride at the Magic Kingdom, and it continues to be so even now.
 The average wait time right now is about 35 minutes, the longest in the park.

 Like all the attractions, guests have to wear masks while riding.

 Seven Dwarfs has all the same safety precautions you will see at most of the attractions in the park including ground markers for distancing and plexiglass barriers up in the queues when guest are in tight quarters.